-THE 2021 INCENTIVE COMPENSATION PLAN
+AMENDMENT AND RESTATEMENT OF THE 2021 INCENTIVE COMPENSATION PLAN

-The Board of Directors is asking stockholders to approve the Onconova Therapeutics, Inc. 2021 Incentive Compensation Plan, (the "2021 Plan").
-On May 28, 2021, acting on the recommendation of our Compensation Committee (the "Compensation Committee"), the Board of Directors unanimously approved the 2021 Plan, subject to stockholder approval and, accordingly, the Board of Directors directed that the 2021 Plan be submitted to the Company's stockholders for approval at the Annual Meeting.
+The Board of Directors is asking stockholders to approve the Onconova Therapeutics, Inc. 2021 Incentive Compensation Plan, as amended and restated (the "Amended Plan").
+On May 23, 2022, acting on the recommendation of our Compensation Committee (the "Compensation Committee"), the Board of Directors unanimously approved the Amended Plan, subject to stockholder approval and, accordingly, the Board of Directors directed that the Amended Plan be submitted to the Company's stockholders for approval at the Annual Meeting.
+The Amended Plan will become effective upon the approval of the Company's stockholders.
+Awards granted prior to the effective date of the Amended Plan will continue to be governed by the applicable award agreements and the terms of the Onconova Therapeutics, Inc. 2021 Incentive Compensation Plan (the "2021 Plan") prior to the effective date of the Amended Plan.

+The Amended Plan is an amendment and restatement of the 2021 Plan, which was originally effective as of July 30, 2021.
 The 2021 Plan is a successor to the Onconova Therapeutics, Inc. 2018 Omnibus Incentive Compensation Plan, as amended and restated (the "2018 Plan").
-The 2018 Plan replaced the Onconova Therapeutics, Inc. 2013 Equity Incentive Plan (together with the 2018 Plan, the "Prior Plans").
-No additional awards have been or will be made under the 2013 Plan after the effective date of the 2018 Plan (June 27, 2018).
-No further awards have been or will be made under the 2018 Plan after the effective date of the 2021 Plan.
+The 2018 Plan replaced the Onconova Therapeutics, Inc. 2013 Equity Incentive Plan (the "2013 Plan", and together with the 2018 Plan, the "Prior Plans").
+No further awards have been or will be made under the Prior Plans after the effective date of the 2021 Plan.
 Awards granted under the Prior Plans will continue in effect in accordance with the terms of the applicable award agreement and the terms of the applicable Prior Plan in effect when the awards were granted.

-Stockholder approval of the 2021 Plan is being sought in order to (i) meet NASDAQ listing requirements, and (ii) allow for incentive stock options to meet the requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+Stockholder approval of the Amended Plan is being sought in order to (i) meet NASDAQ listing requirements, (ii) extend the term of the Amended Plan and (iii) allow for incentive stock options to meet the requirements of the Internal Revenue Code of 1986, as amended (the "Code").